Scientology beliefs and practices: Sunday services

 A Scientology Sunday service has a sermon, similar to some other religions.
-It typically begins at 11am and Hubbard's writings are read aloud during the service.
-Much like other religions' services, music is played or sometimes musical performances are enjoyed.
-The minister speaks on Scientology doctrine, announces that weekly activities of the community and recent updates from churches around the world.
+It typically begins at 11 am, and Hubbard's writings are read aloud during the service.
+Like other religions' services, music is played, and sometimes performances are enjoyed.
+The minister speaks on Scientology doctrine, announces the weekly activities of the community and recent updates from churches around the world.
 Scientologists also say "A Prayer for Total Freedom", asking the "author of the universe" to help them as they seek enlightenment.

 The way Scientology's service has been executed has not changed.
-The minister chooses from a limited selection of possible sermons and group processing exercises.
-He creates the sermon within the parameters of a literal interpretation of Hubbard's canonical teachings, functioning similar to other indigenous theologians who work with canonical texts.
+The minister chooses from limited possible sermons and group processing exercises.
+He creates the sermon within a literal interpretation of Hubbard's canonical teachings, functioning similarly to other indigenous theologians who work with canonical texts.

-According to religion scholar James R. Lewis, Sunday services are more for interested non-members and the holidays and events are more for existing members of the church.
+According to religious studies scholar James R. Lewis, Sunday services are for interested non-members, and the holidays and events are for existing members of the church.

 Rituals

-The church's rituals can be categorized four ways: first, rituals performed for spiritual transformation; second, collective ceremonies usually called events, including Hubbard's birthday; third, rites of passage including weddings and funerals; and fourth, those that mimic Christian rituals, such as Sunday services.
-Events include the anniversary of Dianetics, the anniversary of Freewinds and Auditor's Day.
+The church's rituals can be categorized in four ways: first, rituals performed for spiritual transformation; second, collective ceremonies usually called events, including Hubbard's birthday; third, rites of passage, including weddings and funerals; and fourth, those that mimic Christian rituals, such as Sunday services.
+Events include the anniversary of Dianetics, the anniversary of Freewinds, and Auditor's Day.

-Training

-Scientologists also undergo training aside from auditing, which consists of several levels of courses about daily life improvement using various tools, and auditing techniques, so that members are able to perform the same procedure to other Scientologists.